hsn92eb/backup-databases-email/README.md

 # backup-databases-email
-Backup MySQL database then zip with password and send it by email
+Backup MySQL database then zip with password and send it by email by mutt